zhutchens1/g3groups/readme.md

 ## Step 3: Finding Dwarf-Only Groups
 <details>

 With dwarf galaxies now associated to giant-only groups, we have a catalog of "giant+dwarf" groups, and the remaining step in the group finder is to search for dwarf-only groups -- groups that would have been missed because they do not contain a giant galaxy to be associated with.
 We have written an algorithm called "iterative combination" to perform this step.
-This algorithm uses an iterative approach, trying to merge nearest-neighbor pairs of "potential groups" based on the sizes of similarly-luminous giant+dwarf groups.
+This algorithm uses an iterative approach, trying to merge nearest-neighbor pairs of "potential groups" based on the sizes of similarly-luminous (or similarly-massive)  giant+dwarf groups.
 The steps of this algorithm are:

  1. Assign all ungrouped dwarfs (following step 2: association) to N=1 "potential" groups.
  2. Use a k-d tree to identify pairs of nearest-neighbor potential groups.
  3. For every nearest-neighbor pair, check if the pair should be merged into a single group:
-* a.
-Compute the integrated r-band absolute magnitude of all member galaxies belonging to the pair.
+*  Depending on the group finding selection, compute the integrated r-band absolute magnitude, integrated stellar mass, or integrated baryonic mass  of all member galaxies belonging to the pair.
-* b.
-Compute 98th percentile of relative projected radii and relative velocties of galaxies belonging to giant+dwarf groups of similar integrated luminosity or mass.
+*  Compute 99th percentile of relative projected radii and relative velocties of galaxies belonging to giant+dwarf groups of similar integrated luminosity or mass.
 These values are drawn from a fit as shown below.
      <img src="images/itercombboundaries.jpeg"/>
-* c.
-If all individual galaxies shared between the two potential groups can fit within those radii/velocities, we merge them together into a single group.
+* If all individual galaxies shared between the two potential groups can fit within those radii/velocities, we merge them together into a single group.
  4. Repeat from (2) until the dwarf-only group catalog has converged, when the potential groups are no longer merging between interations.

 After iterative combination has finished, we have a complete set of groups.
 The multiplicity function for luminosity-selected groups in ECO and RESOLVE-B is shown below.